formstate/formstate/docs/README.md

 Note that the API is quite simple and consists of `Validator`, `FieldState` and `FormState`.
 It is written in TypeScript and designed for TypeSafety.

-We could explain the *just the API*, but we think its better to help people understand how truly simple it is by explaining all the rational is even better 🌹.
+We could explain the *just the API*, but we think its better to help people understand how truly simple it is by explaining all the rational 🌹.

 ## Mobx